ErikKierstead/Coterie-Backend-Project/README.md

 * Create Repository project with repositories and inject into QuoteRatingEngine
 * Even without a solid schema I would move values out of QuoteRatingEngine into repository for demo

+##### Evaluate Types for Values
+* Carefully review the types used for values in calculations and rounding

 ##### Validation, Swagger, and Error Handling

 * Research into best practices